CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Discussion and Conclusions

 \citet{2016PhRvD..93j3519P} and \citet{2016MNRAS.462L...1A} also introduce and study the ``pairing'' technique. ``Pairing'' reduces variance for $k$-space observables (such as the power spectrum) by a factor of $\mathcal{O}(1)$ by combining two simulations whose initial conditions only differ by an overall minus sign, that is they are \textit{phase-flipped}.
 This technique can be analysed simply in the control variates framework of CARPool.
 Consider the phase-flipped simulation as the surrogate for the moment.
 The mean of an ensemble of phase-flipped simulations is identical to the mean of the unflipped simulations by symmetry. ``Pairing'' then amounts to taking $\boldsymbol{\beta}=-1$ to cancel off contributions of odd-order terms in the initial conditions \citep{2016PhRvD..93j3519P,2016MNRAS.462L...1A} to reduce variance on the simulation output.
 Inserting this $\boldsymbol{\beta}$ in the equation \eqref{eq:scalarCV} and taking the expectation shows that ``pairing'' is an unbiased estimator of the simulation mean.

 Other opportunities of exploiting the control variates principle abound; related ideas have been used in the past.
-As an example, a very recent study \citep{2020arXiv200711417S} succeeds in reducing the variance of the quadrupole estimator of the two-point clustering statistic in redshift space.
+As an example, a very recent study \citep{2021MNRAS.500..259S} succeeds in reducing the variance of the quadrupole estimator of the two-point clustering statistic in redshift space.
 In this case, the variance reduction is achieved by combining different, correlated lines of sight through the halo catalogue of the Outer Rim simulation.
 Though not driven by a general theoretical framework that guarantees unbiasedness and optimal variance reduction, for the specific application at hand their approach does not require pre-computation of fast surrogates and uses a control matrix set based on physical assumptions.

 While we intentionally refrained from tuning CARPool for this first study, there are opportunities to use physical insight to adapt it for cosmological applications.
-For instance, the one-point remapping technique proposed by \citet{2013JCAP...11..048L}, which allows us to increase the cross-correlation between LPT-evolved density fields and full $N$-body simulations, could be a surrogate itself or improve snapshots of a chosen surrogate for CARPool.
+For instance, the one-point remapping technique proposed by \citet{2013JCAP...11..048L}, which allows us to increase the cross-correlation between LPT-evolved density fields and full $N$-body simulations, could improve snapshots of a chosen surrogate for CARPool.

 In future work we plan to explore intermediate forms of CARPool between the multivariate and univariate versions we study in this paper.
 Any given entry of $\boldsymbol{y}$ could be predicted by an optimal combination of a small subset of $\boldsymbol{c}$.
 In this case, the variance reduction could be improved compared to the univariate case while the reduced dimension of the control matrix would ensure a stable estimate using a moderate number of simulations.